cbosoft/rheometer/README.md

 To use the getter/setter functions for the run data, the shared object needs to link with the `run.o` object.
-To facilitate this, its easiest to put your custom modules in the same folder as the default ons.
+To facilitate this, its easiest to put your custom modules in the same folder as the default ones.
 Put your new module source file in the `src/control/controllers/` directory and build with:

 ```bash